undergrad-partner-school

 Student to Faculty Ratio

-In 2024, this ratio at Massachusetts College of Liberal Arts was 8:1.
-That means that there were 8 times more students than teachers at this school.
-According to the most recent information, there are 122 faculty members at this school.
-Out of that number, there were 56 men and 64 women.
+According to the most recent data, the student-faculty ratio at Massachusetts College of Liberal Arts was 8:1: that means 8 students per one teacher, which is considered a good ratio.
+According to the most recent information, there are 124 faculty members at this school.
+Out of that number, there were 57 men and 65 women.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Massachusetts College of Liberal Arts.

 Student Population Diversity Graph